Split Node

 Select the channel next to Check if the users are reachable on and select the LINE Official Account.
 If needed, click Add Channel to add more paths for other channels.

-Randomly split users into different paths conduct A/B testing, allowing you to identify the most effective journey paths.
+Conduct A/B tests by randomly splitting users into different paths, allowing you to identify the most effective journey paths.

-1. (Optional) Check Enable control group to create a control group.
+2. (Optional) Check Enable control path to create a control group.
 Users in the control group will be immediately be redirected to the end of the journey.

-3. Under Traffic allocation, enter the percentage of users that should be sent to each path or click Divide equally to balance traffic equally between all paths, including the control group.
+4. You can name each path and set the traffic allocation by entering the percentage of users that should be sent to each one.
+Alternatively, click Divide equally to balance traffic equally between all paths, including the control group.
 The total percentage must add up to 100%.